albertw1706/ISIC-2024-Skin-Cancer-Malignancy-Detection/README.md

 ## Data Outline

-#### The data used for training and validation set comes from the SLICE-3D dataset
+- The data used for training and validation set comes from the SLICE-3D dataset developed by the International Skin Imaging Collaboration.

 #### Image data

-401,059 JPEG of 15mm-by-15mm field-of-view images of skin lesion crops that centered on distinct lesions from the 3D total body photographs (TBP).
+- 401,059 JPEG of 15mm-by-15mm field-of-view images of skin lesion crops that centered on distinct lesions from the 3D total body photographs (TBP).
 The images ranges from ... pixels to

 #### Tabular data